 Key learning areas include the recovery position, CPR, what to do if your child chokes, coping with shock in its different forms including anaphylaxis and how to deal with a child who is having a seizure.
 The advantage of an online course over a physical course in my opinion is that you can take it at your own pace, making sure that you take everything in.

-I also particularly love the use of mnemonics and infographics to deliver key information, they are idea to ensure that in a pressure situation, you remember your training.
+I love the use of mnemonics and infographics to deliver key information, they are idea to ensure that in a pressure situation, you remember your training.
 An example is the use of an infographic to depict the DRSABC checks that should be carried out as a primary check of a casualty.

 When I review products or raise awareness of ethical companies, as a general rule I tell you what I think of them but avoid urging people to buy the product, because only you know if a product is right for you.
 In this instance though, if you are not first aid trained and you look after children, I would urge you to spend a couple of hours of your time completing this course.
 Aside from assisting with the target of raising £10,000 for a great cause, you could save a child’s life.
 You can’t put a price tag on that.